Autism Friendly Hours

 In the Planetarium you can learn about Space.
 You will sit in a comfortable seat which leans back.
 It will get dark so that you can see the stars and planets which will be projected around the dome.
 You can turn your head to see them.
 At the end of the show the light come back on and you can leave.

-Please look at Glasgow Science Centre's Accessibility Guide, or use our Social Story before your visit.
-This may help you become familiar with the building.
+Please look at Glasgow Science Centre's Accessibility Guide, or use our Social Story before your visit for Autism Friendly Sundays.

 You can download a map, or ask for one at the ticket desk, which highlights areas of our exhibition floor where you will find: